REBELinBLUE/kube-guide/manuscript/1-intro.md

 ![Kube-Controller Manager Icon](resources/images/icons/control_plane_components/c-m-128.png)

-This is the main binary which was mentioned earlier, it is made up of a series of *Controllers*; although they can actually be run seperately, they are typically run as a single binary.
+This is the main binary which was mentioned earlier, it is made up of a series of *Controllers*; although they can actually be run separately, they are typically run as a single binary.
 While the *Scheduler* takes care of placing *Pods*, the *Controllers* take care of almost everything else.
 There are a variety of *Controllers*, typically one for each resource, such as the *Deployment Controller*, *StatefulSet Controller*, *Namespace Controller*, *ServiceAccount Controller*, *Job Controller* and a *Pod Garbage Collector Controller*.
 These are just some of the built-in controllers, but it is actually possible to create custom controllers yourself if you are willing to write some code.
 There are some *Controllers* you are expected to provide yourself, for instance, although Kubernetes has the concept of an *Ingress* it does not include an *Ingress Controller*.

 Like the *Scheduler*, the *Controllers* are deployed redundantly and elect a master.